3rd/9th Light Horse (South Australian Mounted Rifles): History

-These units trace their lineage back to a volunteer cavalry unit formed in Adelaide in 1840.
-A 28-strong detachment from the militia unit was sent to London to represent the colony at the 1897 celebrations in honor of the Diamond jubilee of Queen Victoria, under the command of Lieutenant Colonel James Rowell.
-After contributing personnel to fight in the Second Boer War as part of the South Australian Bushman's Contingent, over time this unit was expanded into two regiments, the 16th and 17th Light Horse Regiments which were again re-organised upon the outbreak of the First World War to form the 3rd and 9th Light Horse Regiments.
+The unit trace their lineage back to a volunteer cavalry unit formed in Adelaide in 1840.
+A high point in the early colonial days was a 28-strong detachment from the militia unit was sent to London to represent the colony at the 1897 celebrations in honor of the Diamond Jubilee of Queen Victoria, under the command of Lieutenant Colonel James Rowell.
+After contributing personnel to fight in the Second Boer War as part of the South Australian Mounted Rifles 1st and 2nd Contingent then the South Australian Bushman's Contingent and the Australian Commonwealth Horse, over time this unit was expanded into two regiments, the 16th and 17th Light Horse Regiments which were again re-organised upon the outbreak of the First World War to form the 3rd and 9th Light Horse Regiments.
 During the war, these two regiments fought at Gallipoli as dismounted infantry, before taking part in the Sinai and Palestine campaign during which the 9th Light Horse had the honour of being the only Australian unit to capture an enemy unit's battle standard, capturing the Turkish 46th Regiment's standard in 1918.

-3/9 LH SAMR is also historical custodian for the 2/9th Armoured Regiment and carries their battle honours on the Guidon of the 9th LHR.
+3/9 LH (SAMR) is also historical custodian for the 2/9th Armoured Regiment and carries their battle honours on the Guidon of the 9th LHR.
 The 2/9th Armoured Regiment was raised in August 1941, as part of the 1st Armoured Division's 2nd Armoured Brigade.
-The 2/9th was to take part in the Operation Oboe Six operations, a series of amphibious landings designed to reoccupy areas of the Borneo and the Netherlands East Indies.
+The 2/9th was to take part in the Borneo campaign Oboe operations, a series of amphibious landings designed to reoccupy areas of the Borneo and the Netherlands East Indies.
 The regiment would support the 9th Division landings at Tarakan, and then Labuan and Brunei Bay, in British North Borneo.The 2/9th Armoured Regiment remained on Borneo until the end of December, when it returned to Australia and was disbanded at the start of 1946.